 In a post written late in February, I wrote about how items had been lost or broken around my house, and how two broken family heirlooms reflected most particularly the state of my psyche at the time.
 At the time I had a keen sense that the wintry landscape outside reflected a deep brooding inside, a brooding that I experienced as a brokenness that could not be repaired.
 Just as my grandmother’s bud vase had been shattered by my child, so archaic parts of me had been shattered irreparably.

-After that time of dreaming of death and escapes from death, I had a transformative dream in which the god Apollo took aim with his silver bow and I felt the glory of his power and precision.
+Around this time, I had a transformative dream in which the god Apollo took aim with his silver bow and I felt the glory of his power and precision.
 That this figure had such beautiful and glorious ability overwhelmed and awed me.
 It was some time before I could approach the idea, pressed upon me by a fellow Jungian and later by my analyst too, that this figure was a part of me that wanted and was ready to manifest.

 I worked with the maleness of this part of my self, sometimes trying to offer this feeble gift or that, but mostly simply admiring him.
 I tried a dialogue but like many others who have attempted dialogue with gods, I ended up tongue-tied, scuffing my toe in the dirt and feeling my mortality.
 Still, the dreams continued and the image of the god taking aim and the dream in its entirety have stayed with me.

-On Easter Sunday, sun day, the day of Apollo, the god of the sun and of much else that radiates gold, I felt as mute as the clock when it came to explaining to my father what had happened.
+That Easter Sunday–sun day, the day of Apollo, the god of the sun and of much else that radiates gold–I felt as mute as the clock when it came to explaining to my father what had happened.
 I fretted a little about telling him that I had somehow broken the clock, about how I’d make the confession.
 Would I blurt out my transgression as soon as he walked into the room?
 Would I wait until he noticed?
 Would my mother notice first and make one of her dismissive, judgmental comments about my inability to keep something as simple as a clock going?
 What would I say?
 That I had failed the clock somehow, or that it had failed me?
 That it had been unhappy in my home?
 Or perhaps that we lacked some energy it needed?
-As I prepared our Easter meal, I projected these and other thoughts onto the clock and the drama that might unfold over it, amusing myself.
+As I prepared our Easter meal, I projected these and other thoughts onto the clock and the small drama that might unfold over it, amusing myself.
 Half serious, half not.

 My father arrived, and after our flurry of welcoming died down, an extraordinary thing happened: the clock started ticking.
 The clock started ticking, and it continued to tick during my father’s visit, and it ticked the rest of that day and the next.
 It continued ticking through the week and it has continued ticking since then.
 My father entered the room, and the clock started ticking.